brunonatali/inotify/README.md

 	// Do some stuff
 });
 ```
+If you plan to get noticed when any mask was triggered, use "all" (lowercase) as FLAG_NAME.

-After registered, when watcher fires a event program will call your function.
+After registered, when watcher fires an event program will call your function.
 Ex.
 ```php
 $notify->add('/some/path/file.name', IN_ATTRIB | IN_MODIFY | IN_ACCESS);
 $notify->on(IN_ACCESS, function () {